 Patients between the ages of 12 to 18 will receive Pfizer.
-Patients over the age of 18 have a choice of Pfizer, Moderna, or Johnson & Johnson, based on availability.
+Patients over the age of 18 have a choice of Pfizer or Moderna, based on availability.
 See the "Kids (5 - 11 YRS)" section for info about vaccines for this age group.
 Vaccines are free, with no cost to patients.
 Flu shots are no longer available at the COVID Resource Center.
 Please call your primary care office or visit a local pharmacy for a flu shot.

-Families can now schedule their children between the ages of 5 to 11 for the COVID-19 vaccine.
+Children between the ages of 5 to 11 are eligible for the COVID-19 vaccine.

 Questions?
 Our COVID - 19 Hotline (802) 440-8844 is staffed by SVMC Registered Nurses Monday through Friday 8 a.m. to 5 p.m.
 Call 2-1-1 for general information.

 Please visit the Centers for Disease Control and Prevention COVID-19 Community Level reporting site for levels in your area and instructions for what to do.
 Even in times of low transmission, everyone should stay up to date with COVID vaccines and get tested for COVID if they have symptoms.

 People who are 12 and older and received a second dose of the either the Pfizer or Moderna vaccines 5 months ago or more should receive a booster shot.
 Anyone who received the Johnson & Johnson vaccine at least 2 months ago should also receive a booster.
 People who are 65 and older and those with certain medical conditions may be eligible for a second booster.
 Get details on the second booster here or use the CDC's booster tool to help you decide if you need a booster.